Baby Blue Eyes Spruce

 Growth Rate Slow

-Care Provide well-drained, slightly acidic soil.
+Care Instructions Provide well-drained, slightly acidic soil.
 Thrives in cool summer areas.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 May be watered deeply, less frequently when established.
 Apply a general purpose fertilizer in early spring.

 About Us